-- Locate educational resources and materials that are free to districts for eligible students
+- access free educational resources and materials for districts with eligible students

-- Obtain VI-specific assistance for ongoing professional development
+- get VI-specific assistance for ongoing professional development

-- Support is provided for assessments, instructional strategies, and all areas of the ECC
+- Support is provided for assessments, instructional strategies, and the expanded core curriculum.

-- Provides an overall opportunity to gain a thorough understanding of Michigan processes, policies, and procedures for evaluating and serving students with visual impairments
+- The program provides an opportunity to gain a thorough understanding of Michigan policies, procedures, and practices for evaluating and serving students who are BVI.

-- Instruction provided to students in braille, assistive technology, independent living skills, and career education using best practices
+- Instruction is provided to students using best practices in braille, assistive technology, independent living skills, and career education.

-- Services offered in a universally designed manner to meet unique learner needs, including students with neurological visual impairments
+- Services are offered in a universally designed way to meet unique learner needs, including students with neurological visual impairments.

 Support Team Members

-The MDE-LIO Support Team includes experienced TVIs, TCVIs, and COMS throughout Michigan.
-MDE-LIO has thoroughly vetted each member based on a specific set of criteria to ensure quality support.
+The MDE-LIO Support Team includes experienced TVIs, TCVIs, and COMS in Michigan.
+MDE-LIO has vetted each member based on a specific set of criteria to ensure quality support.

 Lynn Pensari, Ed.S., VI Project Consultant

-Lynn worked in Illinois and Texas as a TVI before moving to Michigan, where she worked as a TVI and orientation and mobility specialist at Livonia Public Schools for 20 years.
-From 2013–2019, Lynn served as an education consultant for MDE-LIO.
+Pensari worked in Illinois and Texas as a TVI before moving to Michigan, where she worked as a TVI and orientation and mobility specialist at Livonia Public Schools for 20 years.
+From 2013–2019, Pensari served as an education consultant for MDE-LIO.